ishizuki-tech/SurveyNav2025/README.md

 # SurveyNav 2025

-Config-driven survey navigator app for Android, designed as a reference implementation of the "SLM Integration Framework" for small language model (SLM) workflows.
+Config-driven survey navigator app for Android, designed as a reference implementation of the **“SLM Integration Framework”** for small language model (SLM) workflows.

 This repository shows how to: